uk-m/rails_app/README.md

 # Features

-  You can watch everyone purchase.
+  You can watch everyone purchased products.

 # Usage